jvmcpheron/product-calculator/README.md

 # Product Calculator

-Calculates the product of two numbers.
+Calculates the product of three numbers.

 ## Description